p1ng-request/docs/templates/LinkedIn/LinkedIn_Follow_content_likes_monthly.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook follows the evolution of content likes on LinkedIn.
+**Description:** This notebook allows you to track and follow content on LinkedIn on a monthly basis.

 <div class="alert alert-info" role="info" style="margin: 10px">
 <b>Requirements:</b><br>